 Why would someone want to take on this role?

-This is a really exciting time for The Salvation Army as we are continuing to work to drive a new culture that will enable the charity to deliver its message and care for the vulnerable and those in need.
-It is also important that we are good stewards of the resources entrusted to us and that the support services are as effective as possible.
-The new procurement team is right at the heart of this.
+This is a really exciting time for The Salvation Army as we are continuing to work to drive a new culture that will enable the charity to deliver its message and care for the vulnerable and the procurement team is right at the heart of this.
+It is crucial for us to be good stewards of the resources entrusted to us and it’s a fantastic feeling to know the successes we are having and the money we are saving is going to supporting those in need.

-This is an excellent opportunity for the right candidate to further their career, support a wide variety of different spend categories and really make a difference.
+This is an excellent opportunity for the right candidate to further their career, get a great range of experience, and achieve things that really make a difference.

 What exciting projects are you working on?